 The consumer economics and housing major is flexible.
 Students are assigned a faculty adviser by the advising coordinator unless the student wants a particular adviser.
 The earlier the decision to major in CEH is made, the greater the freedom to develop a program to meet individual educational or career goals.
 Transfer students are urged to discuss their plans with a faculty adviser as soon as possible.
-An appointment may be made directly with an adviser or with the advising coordinator, Peter Zorn.
+Students may make an appointment directly with an adviser or with the advising coordinator, Peter Zorn, 117B Martha Van Rensselaer Hall.